-FIRE INVOLVING TANKS: Fight fire from maximum distance or use unmanned hose holders or monitor nozzles.
+FIRE INVOLVING TANKS: Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
 Cool containers with flooding quantities of water until well after fire is out.
 Do not direct water at source of leak or safety devices; icing may occur.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
 ALWAYS stay away from tanks engulfed in fire.
-(ERG, 2016)
+(ERG, 2020)

-Fully encapsulating, vapor-protective clothing should be worn for spills and leaks with no fire.
 Do not touch or walk through spilled material.
 Stop leak if you can do it without risk.
 If possible, turn leaking containers so that gas escapes rather than liquid.
 Prevent entry into waterways, sewers, basements or confined areas.
 Do not direct water at spill or source of leak.
 Use water spray to reduce vapors or divert vapor cloud drift.
 Avoid allowing water runoff to contact spilled material.
 Isolate area until gas has dispersed.
-(ERG, 2016)
+(ERG, 2020)

 Wash skin: No recommendation is made specifying the need for washing the substance from the skin (either immediately or at the end of the work shift).

 Remove: No recommendation is made specifying the need for removing clothing that becomes wet or contaminated.

 Change: No recommendation is made specifying the need for the worker to change clothing after the workshift.

 Provide: FROSTBITE WASH - Quick drench facilities and/or eyewash fountains should be provided within the immediate work area for emergency use where there is any possibility of exposure to liquids that are extremely cold or rapidly evaporating.
 (NIOSH, 2022)